 Drug matches between household drug mentions and pharmacy drug events for a person in the PC were based on drug code, medication name, and the round in which the drug was reported.
 The matching of household drug mentions to pharmacy drugs was performed so that the most detailed and accurate information for each prescribed medicine event was obtained.
-Beginning with the 2008 Prescription Drug file, the criteria for matching were changed to allow multiple NDCs for the same drug reported by pharmacies (for example, different manufacturers) to match to one drug reported by the household.
-Exact dates of purchase were only available from the follow-back component.
+Beginning with the 2008 Prescribed Medicines file, the criteria for matching were changed to allow multiple NDCs for the same drug reported by pharmacies (for example, different manufacturers)

+to match to one drug reported by the household.
+Beginning with the 2010 data, the matching process was improved for diabetic supplies to better utilize pharmacy reports of the diversity of supplies individuals purchased.
+Exact dates of purchase were only available from the followback component.
 The matching program assigned scores to potential matches.
 Numeric variables required exact matches to receive a high score, while partial scores could be assigned to matches between character variables, such as prescription name, depending on the degree of similarity in the spelling and sound of the medication names.
 Household drug mentions that were deemed exact matches to PC drugs for the same person in the same round required sufficiently high scores to reflect a high quality match.
 Initially, exact matches were used only once and were taken out of the donor pool from that point on (i.e., these matches were made without replacement).
-Beginning with the 2008 Prescription Drug file, however, for remaining persons with pharmacy data from any round and unmatched household drugs, additional matches are made with replacement across rounds.
-Any refill of a household drug mention that had been matched to a pharmacy drug event was also matched to the same pharmacy drug event.
+For remaining persons with pharmacy data from any round and unmatched household drugs, additional matches are made with replacement across rounds.
+Any refill of a household drug mention that had been matched to a pharmacy drug event was matched to the same pharmacy drug event.
 All remaining unmatched household drug mentions for persons either in or out of the PC were statistically matched to the entire pharmacy donor base with replacement by medication name, drug code, type of third party coverage, health conditions, age, sex, and other characteristics of the individual.
-Potential PC donor records were omitted from these matches whenever a NDC was imputed to the PC record and was not an exact match on a generic product code applied to all records in the HC and PC.
+PC records containing an NDC imputed without an exact match on a generic code were omitted from the donor pool.
 Some matches have inconsistencies between the PC donor's potential sources of payment and those of the HC recipient, and these were resolved.
 Beginning with the 2008 data, the method used to resolve inconsistencies in potential payers was changed to better reflect the distribution of sources of payment among the acquisitions with consistent sources of payment.
 This change (1) reduced Medicare payments and increased private payments among Medicare beneficiaries, and (2) reduced out-of-pocket payments and increased Medicaid payments among Medicaid enrollees.
 In addition, Medicare, Medicaid, and private drug expenditures better benchmark totals in the National Health Expenditure Accounts.